0xdstn/habit/README.md

 This is a simple tool to track habits.

-This is meant to be a weekly tool and doesn't keep history.
+This is meant to be a monthly tool and doesn't keep history.

 In the settings you provide a comma separated list of emoji, each of which represent a habit you want to track.